vitaliihonta/zio-temporal/docs/src/main/mdoc/workflows/child-workflows.md

 Important notes:

-- To create a child workflow stub, you must use `ZWorkflow.newChildWorkflowStub[<ChildType>]` method.
+- To create a child workflow stub, you must use `ZWorkflow.newChildWorkflowStub[<ChildType>](options)` method.
-  - It's possible to configure the child workflow because `newChildWorkflowStub` returns a builder
+  - `ZChildWorkflowOptions` configures the child workflow run.
+The child Workflow ID is mandatory.
+You can also specify a new Task Queue for the child workflow, and other various options (such as timeouts)
 - **Reminder: you must always** wrap the child workflow invocation into `ZChildWorkflowStub.execute` method.
     - `child.composeGreeting("Hello", name)` invocation would be re-written into an untyped Temporal's workflow invocation
     - A direct method invocation will throw an exception